chatswithjc/godisgood/content/en/docs/book/lost-or-lonely.md

 Here is Jesus's invitation to you and me:

 **"Are you tired?
 Worn out?
 Burned out on religion?
 Come to me.
 Get away with me and you’ll recover your life.
 I’ll show you how to take a real rest.
 Walk with me and work with me—watch how I do it.
 Learn the unforced rhythms of grace.
 I won’t lay anything heavy or ill-fitting on you.
-Keep company with me and you’ll learn to live freely and lightly."** Matthew 11: 28-30 (The Message)
+Keep company with me and you’ll learn to live freely and lightly."** Matthew 11: 28-30

 What's your bottom line?
 Are you open to God?
 If not, why not?